Cloud Service & Datacenters Providers Business License in Dubai

 Applicants must meet the registration requirements set by Dubai South Business Hub Free Zone and, where applicable, obtain approvals from relevant UAE regulatory bodies.
 Datacentre and cloud operators handling sensitive data may require additional clearances from the Telecommunications and Digital Government Regulatory Authority (TDRA).
 Businesses processing financial data may also need to align with Central Bank of UAE guidelines on cloud outsourcing.

 All entities must maintain a registered office address within the free zone and appoint at least one authorised signatory.
-Annual licence renewals are mandatory, and companies must adhere to UAE Federal corporate governance standards including maintaining proper financial records and filing for corporate tax purposes where applicable.
+Annual license renewals are mandatory, and companies must adhere to UAE Federal corporate governance standards including maintaining proper financial records and filing for corporate tax purposes where applicable.

 Setup Costs and Steps